alt-romes/alt-romes.github.io/posts/2023-11-21-creating-a-macos-app-with-haskell-and-swift.md

-In future installements of the series, I intend to at least discuss calling functions with idiomatic Haskell types with Swift ones (both with and without marshaling), SwiftUI observation, and iOS development which requires GHC to produce code for the iOS compilation target:
+In future installements of the series, I intend to at least discuss calling functions with idiomatic Haskell types with Swift ones (both with and without marshaling), SwiftUI observation, and iOS development which requires GHC to produce code for the iOS compilation target.

 At the time of writing I'm using XCode 15, Cabal 3.10, and GHC 9.8.
 There will be some features I use that are only available in these recent versions,